openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>APIServer contains advanced network settings for the API server that affect
+<p>apiServer contains advanced network settings for the API server that affect
-how the APIServer is exposed inside a cluster node.</p>
+how the APIServer is exposed inside a hosted cluster node.</p>
 </td>
 </tr>
 </tbody>